Statement of Rights

 A new Aged Care Act for the rights of older people

-Plain language fact sheet and video provide a summary of what rights older people have when accessing aged care services.
+Plain language fact sheet provides a summary of what rights older people have when accessing aged care services.

 Created by: Department of Health, Disability and Ageing